We all known Great Danes are the gentle giants of the dog world.

 Heavy brindling can create a reverse brindle that makes the Great Dane’s coat completely black as if the stripes took over!

-The Great Dane Club of America prefer brindle Danes with a gold or yellow coat, black stripes and a black mask.
+The Great Dane Club of America prefers brindle Danes with a gold or yellow coat, black stripes and a black mask.
 The eyelids and eyebrows should be black along with black ear and tail tips.

 A mantle puppy will have a black body with white legs, chest and muzzle.
 The white on a puppy’s legs may not extend as high up towards their body as an adult mantle would have.